checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 ```
    -DLLVM_ENABLE_ASSERTIONS=ON -DLLVM_INSTALL_TOOLCHAIN_ONLY=ON -DLLVM_USE_CRT_RELEASE=MT
 ```
-On Unix you can add,
+On UNIX you can add,
 ```
    -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_ASSERTIONS=ON -DLLVM_INSTALL_TOOLCHAIN_ONLY=ON
 ```